-If you are unable to perform or feel pain with one or more of these tests, seek guidance from your nearest ACA chiropractor or other healthcare professional.
+If you are unable to complete one or more of these tests without pain, seek guidance from your nearest ACA chiropractor.

 - ENDS -

 About the Australian Chiropractors Association:

 The Australian Chiropractors Association (ACA) is the leading voice for chiropractors in Australia, actively working to further the profession of chiropractic through improving the health of all Australians.